Isley1/Guessing-game/README.md

 # Guessing-game
-A guessing game app built with kotlin
+A guessing game app that is built with kotlin